griffda/PROCESS-/documentation/proc-pages/installation.md

 cmake --build build
 ```

-If you plan on developing code for Process, you will need to setup **pre-commit** which will run over files you submit before they are allowed to be pushed.
-CMake should have installed **pre-commit** as part of the Process installation; `python3.8 -m pip install pre-commit` can also be issued to install pre-commit.

-Pre-commit can be configured to automatically run before each git commit by issuing `pre-commit install` in the root directory.

-You can find out more about our pre-commit policy here: [development/pre-commit](http://process.gitpages.ccfe.ac.uk/process/development/pre-commit/)

-!!! warning "Pre-commit Python version"
-    It is important then pre-commit is running on Python 3.8.
-Any other Python version may produce code formatted in such a way that our CI system rejects your code.
+If you plan on developing code for Process, please see the `pre-commit` documentation for installing this tool required by developers: [development/pre-commit](http://process.gitpages.ccfe.ac.uk/process/development/pre-commit/)

 An error may be encountered here because `ford` is installed in `.local/bin`, which is not on the `PATH` in some environments, so you will need to add `.local/bin` to the `PATH` if this error occurs.
 You can do this using `nano`: